Skip to content

 GapAnalysis.md # Gap analysis (single-model mode)

-REVIEW-{SPECIALIST}.md # Per-specialist findings (SoT mode)
+REVIEW-{SPECIALIST}.md # Per-specialist findings (SoT mode, no perspectives)

 REVIEW-SYNTHESIS.md # Synthesized findings (SoT mode)